Client-Side Web SDK

 :

-In a mobile flow, Mobile Auth executes first and if that fails, it will perform one-time password (OTP) validation on the mobile phone.
+In a mobile flow, Mobile Auth executes first and if that fails, performs one-time password (OTP) validation on the mobile phone.
 In a desktop flow, Instant Link sends a text message to the mobile phone for verification.

-In the mobile flow, once either Mobile Auth or the OTP validation is complete, the AuthFinishStep function finishes.
+In the mobile flow, once either Mobile Auth or the OTP validation completes, the AuthFinishStep

 In order for Mobile Auth to succeed: